 Welcome to my website!

-I consider myself first and foremost a traditional black and white landscape photographer.
-My photographs are made to be seen on paper, not metal, and have the depth, texture and clarity of photographs made by the masters, Ansel, Adams, Brett Weston, etc. My black and white images were initially taken with a 4x5 Wista view camera, but since 2009, my photographs have been taken with high resolution, full frame digital cameras.
+Initially, my black and white images were mostly taken with a 4x5 Wista view camera, but I also used roll film cameras.
+Since 2009, my photographs have been taken with high resolution, full frame digital cameras.
+These cameras take photographs in color, and to get a B&W image from them I must convert the color image to B&W in post-processing.
 I currently use the 46 MP Nikon D850 camera.
 Black and white photographs have excited me since I first saw an exhibition of Ansel Adams photography.
 The power and beauty that could be achieved by the elimination of color from the image was fascinating to me.
 The composition, lighting, textures, and patterns become more important to the image when there are no colors to overpower those qualities.

 All the images you find here are available for sale, although not all images are available in all sizes.
 Use the Purchase a Photograph button to see current pricing.
 Please contact me using the Contact the Artist button if you would like to make a purchase.